 David is a Certified Diabetes Educator and received his Masters of Public Health degree at the University of Massachusetts and B.S. in dietetics at Michigan State University.

-Elsa is passionate about creating more equitable systems in the U.S. and believes that addressing the social determinants of health and providing comprehensive, accessible health care are essential parts of that process.
+Elsa Haag is passionate about creating more equitable systems in the U.S. and believes that addressing the social determinants of health and providing effective comprehensive health care are essential parts of that process.

-Before coming to City Health Works, Elsa received a B.A. with Honors in Neuroscience from Earlham College.
-While in college, Elsa interned for the U.S. Environmental Protection Agency in the Office of Children's Health Protection, worked at the Institute for Public Health Innovation on their community health worker program, Positive Pathways, and spent a semester studying the Brazilian health care system in Salvador, Brazil.
-At Earlham, Elsa also led the Public Health Club to coordinate blood drives, create a tobacco cessation course students take for credit, and develop an internship program at the EPA, among other things.
-Elsa is an avid backpacker and rock climber and was a volunteer Emergency Medical Technician at the Wheaton Volunteer Rescue Squad for seven years.
+Before coming to City Health Works, Elsa worked at the Institute for Public Health Innovation on their community health worker program, Positive Pathways, and interned at the Environmental Protection Agency in the Office of Children's Health Protection.
+As Convener of the Public Health Club at Earlham College, Elsa led coordination of blood drives, created a tobacco cessation course students take for credit, and developed an internship program at the EPA, among other things.
+Elsa was a volunteer Emergency Medical Technician at the Wheaton Volunteer Rescue Squad for seven year in high school and college.
+She received a B.A. with Honors in Neuroscience from Earlham College.
 Elsa was born and raised in Silver Spring, MD.